Know Your Social Security Disability Benefit Amount

 SSI Benefit Amounts

 The maximum SSI payment is adjusted annually.
 It is currently just short of $800 per month, but it can be reduced for various financial reasons.
-SSI benefits are based on other income you receive, and sometimes the income of other immediate family members who you live with, as well as help you receive from others in cash or in-kind gifts.
+SSI benefits are reduced by other income you receive, and sometimes the income of other immediate family members in your household, as well as help you receive from others in cash or in-kind gifts.
 For example, if you live in the household of another person (not your spouse) while you are waiting for your benefits to be approved, Social Security will apply a 1/3 reduction to your monthly benefit amount, unless you have a legally binding agreement to pay them back.

 If you are approved for benefits under both programs, you will be entitled to receive the higher of the two benefits in months that you are eligible for both.
 They are not added together.

 Contact Our Disability Attorneys

-Filing for disability can be an uncertain process until you are officially approved for benefits.
+Filing for disability can be an uncertain process.
 Contact Roose & Ressler today at (800) 448-4211 for a consultation on putting forward a strong application for disability benefits.
 Our attorneys may be able to help you file a successful claim for benefits that could help support you and your family after you are no longer able to work.